priyadarshi/Applozic-Chat-SDK-Documentation/PLATFORM-API-MESSAGE-DOC.md

 | userId  | No  |   | User for which you want to delete thread  |
 | groupId  | No  |   | Group for which you want to delete thread  |

-**Note** : Pass **OfUserId** header only if application Admin calling the API.
+**Note** : In case of Application Admin **OfUserId** header required too.
 OfUserId is the userId for which admin to delete message conversation.

 **Note** :